 CLICK HERE TO PIN THIS FOR LATER

 This is one of those family-friendly, budget-friendly dinner recipes that's been passed down through generation after generation in our family.
-My Dad remembers my grandmother making this dish for dinner all the time when he was growing up.
+In fact, my Dad remembered my grandmother making this dish for dinner all the time when he was growing up.

 And now?
 You guessed it - we have it all the time, as well.
 Probably at least once every-other-week.
-Our 9-year-old daughter is the newest generation to love it, too.
+Our daughter is the newest generation to love this quick and easy goulash, too.

 It's simple, easy, family-friendly, budget-friendly comfort food that just seems to be loved by all.